How To: Improve Your Website's Bounce Rate

-Your website’s bounce rate is a metric that is heavily discussed.
-It is one of the first metrics you will see in your analytics dashboard.
-But often questions are raised, “is a high bounce rate good or bad?”.
+Your website’s bounce rate is one of the first metrics you encounter in your analytics dashboard and sparks heated discussions asking: “is a high bounce rate good or bad?”

 Let’s take a definition from the mothership itself, Google:

 “A bounce is a single-page session on your site.
 In Analytics, a bounce is calculated specifically as a session that triggers only a single request to the Analytics server, such as when a user opens a single page on your site and then exits without triggering any other requests to the Analytics server during that session.” - Google

 To keep it simple.
 Visitors arrive on a page on your website stay for 1 second or 20 minutes but leave without visiting another page.
 Bounce rate is the percentage of people who land on a page on your website, then leave.